-On January 21, 2020, Mastec Renewables Puerto Rico, LLC ("Mastec") filed a lawsuit against Mammoth Inc., and Cobra, in the U.S. District Court in the Southern District of Florida.
-Pursuant to its complaint, Mastec asserts claims against the Company and Cobra for violations of the federal Racketeer Influenced and Corrupt Organizations Act ("RICO"), tortious interference and violations of Puerto Rico laws.
-MasTec alleges that it sustained injuries to its business and property in an unspecified amount because it lost the opportunity to perform work under a services contract with a maximum value of \$500 million due to the Company's and Cobra's wrongful interference, payment of bribes, and other inducement to a FEMA official in order to secure two infrastructure contracts to aid in the rebuilding of the energy infrastructure in Puerto Rico after Hurricane Maria.
+On January 21, 2020, MasTec Renewables Puerto Rico, LLC ("MasTec") filed a lawsuit against Mammoth Inc. and Cobra, in the U.S. District Court for the Southern District of Florida.
+Pursuant to its complaint, MasTec asserts claims against the Company and Cobra for violations of the federal Racketeer Influenced and Corrupt Organizations Act ("RICO"), tortious interference and violations of a Puerto Rico statute.
+MasTec alleges that it sustained injuries to its business and property in an unspecified amount because it lost the opportunity to perform work in connection with rebuilding the energy infrastructure in Puerto Rico after Hurricane Maria under a services contract with a maximum value of \$500 million due to the Company's and Cobra's wrongful interference, payment of bribes, and other inducements to a FEMA official.
 On April 1, 2020, the defendants filed a motion to dismiss the complaint.
-On October 14, 2020, the court dismissed the RICO claims.
-The Company believes these claims are without merit and will vigorously defend the action.
-However, at this time, the Company is not able to predict the outcome of this lawsuit or whether it will have a material impact on the Company's business, financial condition, results of operations or cash flows.
+On October 14, 2020, the court dismissed the RICO claims, and on November 18, 2020, dismissed the claims arising under the Puerto Rico statute and the cause of action for tortious interference with MasTec's contract (but not its business relations), and dismissed Mammoth Inc. from the litigation.
+On August 2, 2021, in order to avoid the risks of further litigation, and with no admission of wrongdoing whatsoever, the Company reached an agreement to settle this matter.
+Under the terms of the agreement, the Company guaranteed payment, by Cobra, of \$6.5 million on August 2, 2021 and \$9.25 million on both August 1, 2022 and December 1, 2022.
+The agreement bears interest at rates between6% and 12% and includes an acceleration clause that requires Cobra to pay within ten days all unpaid amounts if Cobra collects \$100 million or more of specified receivables.
+These amounts are reflected in the accompanying unaudited condensed consolidated balance sheet and in "other (expense) income, net" on the accompanying condensed consolidated statement of comprehensive loss.